 - Please review your investment statements and/or contact your adviser(s) to review your retirement account distribution requirements (required minimum distribution, or “RMD”).
 As a reminder, the IRS can impose a 50% penalty upon the amount of required distributions not withdrawn by the deadline.

 - Qualified Charitable Distributions may satisfy your distribution requirements.

 - Those who have recently inherited IRA assets are subject to specific distribution requirements.

-If you would like to review any of these areas in greater detail, please contact us at your earliest convenience.
+- If you are not aware of your distribution requirements, please contact us at your earliest convenience.